khan-ayanama/Course104-React/Lectures/Tutorial-15/Notes.md

 ### 3. Created First Test Case

-* Insdie __test__ folder we will create a file and write a test code for our component
+* Inside __test__ folder we will create a file and write a test code for our component

 ```js
     // sum.test.js